 Our groups run year round, however we offer different session times during July-August than the school year groups, which run September-June.
+We also offer week long camps in the summer as well.

 The best time to inquire about groups is early fall for the school year sessions and spring for the summer sessions.